LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 raw api types and fns are now immutable. this can enable optimizations in the future.

 upload_file has been removed from the public methods. it's a low-level method users should not need to use.

+events have changed. rather than differentiating between "event builder" and "event instance", instead there is only the instance, and you register the class. where you had
+@client.on(events.NewMessage(chats=...))
+it's now
+@client.on(events.NewMessage, chats=...)
+this also means filters are unified, although not all have an effect on all events. from_users renamed to senders. messageread inbox is gone in favor of outgoing/incoming. events.register, unregister, is_handler and list are gone. now you can typehint instead. def handler(event: events.NewMessage)